Analytic thermal bootstrap meets holography: Numerical solution of the wave equation

 A simple way to estimate the accuracy of the numerical solution is to quantify how well it satisfies the original differential equation.
 Since derivatives of $H$ enter into the computation, we also examine the behaviour of the first two derivatives of this numerical discrepancy.
 The quality of the solution is relatively good, especially away from the singular points of the correlator.
 However, the error increases significantly with the number of derivatives.
 This is expected: even functions that are numerically small may exhibit large derivatives.

 In particular, since the correlator in the case $\Delta_\phi = 3$ in $d = 4$ is a linear combination of the first and second derivatives of $H$, this explains why the simpler case $\Delta_\phi = 1$, which does not require derivatives of $H$, displays a better numerical behaviour.
-This also suggests that the discrepancy of order $\sim 1\%$ shown in the main text is plausibly due to the numerical accuracy of the solution of the wave equation, rather than to any intrinsic inconsistency.
+This also suggests that the discrepancy of order $\sim 1\%$ shown in the main text is plausibly inside the numerical accuracy of the solution of the wave equation and further terms are therefore difficult to be detected numerically.

-\subsection{The spherical black hole case}
+\paragraph{The spherical black hole case.}

 The same procedure can also be applied to the case of the spherical black hole.
 However, in this case $\tilde{f}_0$ must be given by~\eqref{eq:newtildef}, which expresses it as a function of the ratio $\beta/R$, and the metric must be modified accordingly to describe a spherical horizon.
 Moreover, the boundary conditions require an additional adjustment: for $d = 4$ and $\Delta_\phi = 3$, the boundary condition at $R$ must be replaced by the requirement of periodicity on the sphere.
 The resulting problem is a well-defined partial differential equation and can, in principle, be solved numerically.
 Nevertheless, the reality condition on $\tilde{f}_0$ constrains the ratio $\beta/R$ to be bounded from above.
 In addition, numerical analysis indicates that the solution is less accurate than in the planar case -- likely due to the more intricate structure of the differential equation and the subtleties of the boundary conditions -- which results in a poorer overall numerical convergence.